- What is MRI?

 - What are examples of NIBIB-funded projects in MRI?

-MRI is a non-invasive imaging technology that produces three dimensional detailed anatomical images without the use of damaging radiation.
+MRI is a non-invasive imaging technology that produces three dimensional detailed anatomical images.
 It is often used for disease detection, diagnosis, and treatment monitoring.
 It is based on sophisticated technology that excites and detects the change in the direction of the rotational axis of protons found in the water that makes up living tissues.

 MRIs employ powerful magnets which produce a strong magnetic field that forces protons in the body to align with that field.
 When a radiofrequency current is then pulsed through the patient, the protons are stimulated, and spin out of equilibrium, straining against the pull of the magnetic field.
 When the radiofrequency field is turned off, the MRI sensors are able to detect the energy released as the protons realign with the magnetic field.
 The time it takes for the protons to realign with the magnetic field, as well as the amount of energy released, changes depending on the environment and the chemical nature of the molecules.
 Physicians are able to tell the difference between various types of tissues based on these magnetic properties.

 To obtain an MRI image, a patient is placed inside a large magnet and must remain very still during the imaging process in order not to blur the image.
 Contrast agents (often containing the element Gadolinium) may be given to a patient intravenously before or during the MRI to increase the speed at which protons realign with the magnetic field.
 The faster the protons realign, the brighter the image.